Key Takeaways

 6. Financial Stability

-While you will receive compensation for your surrogacy journey, you must also demonstrate that you have a stable financial situation.
+While you will receive compensation for your surrogacy journeyThe complete surrogacy process from matching to delivery and post-birth legal steps., you must also demonstrate that you have a stable financial situation.
 This shows that you are not choosing to become a surrogate for financial reasons alone.
 Surrogacy must remain a personal and altruistic decision.

 7. Legal Considerations